tgalala/Face-Recognition-TensorFlow/README.md

 Python

 <b>Description</b><br>
-In this projectt, we will present the methods and tools used to build a face recognition pipeline to recognize faces for a classroom.
+In this project, we will present the methods and tools used to build a face recognition pipeline to recognize faces for a classroom.
 In addition to using several combinations of SURF, SIFT, SVM & LR, we will use a VGG16 convolutional neural network-based architecture pre-trained on VGG-Face dataset and fine-tuned on our custom face dataset.
 In addition, we will use three face filters.

 <b>Installation</b><br>
 	1- conda create -n cv python=3.6 <br>